 Gone are the days when student transportation automatically meant door-to-door, yellow bus service.
 When considering student transportation, authorizers and charter schools can and should think creatively.

-While choice and transportation tend to go hand-in-hand, there may be certain circumstances where not providing transportation would have little impact on accessibility.
+While school choice and transportation tend to go hand-in-hand, there may be certain circumstances where not providing transportation would have little impact on accessibility.
 For example, if a charter school is designed to serve an extremely small geographic area, the overwhelming majority of families within that area may be able to access the school by walking or other non-school-provided transportation.

 Additionally, there are some school districts that simply do not provide transportation to any students.
 For example, in Indiana, state law allows districts to end busing with three years notice to families.